Green Bay Packers vs. San Francisco 49ers NFL Divisional Round Odds, Plays and Insights for January 22, 2022

 - San Francisco has played 17 games, with nine wins against the spread.

-- The 49ers have been underdogs by 5 points or more one time this year and have not covered the spread once.
+- This year, the 49ers are winless ATS when entering a game as an underdog of 5 points or more.

-- San Francisco's games this season have gone over the point total in 47.1% of its opportunities (eight times in 17 games with a set point total).
+- San Francisco's games this year have hit the over on eight of 17 set point totals (47.1%).

-- San Francisco is 8-3 against the spread and 9-2 overall in games when it records more than 21.8 points.
+- San Francisco is 8-3 against the spread and 9-2 overall in games when it scores more than 21.8 points.

-- In games that San Francisco churns out over 328.2 yards, the team is 8-6 against the spread and 9-5 overall.
+- In games that San Francisco picks up more than 328.2 yards, the team is 8-6 against the spread and 9-5 overall.

 - The 49ers have 24 giveaways this season, while the Packers have 26 takeaways.